 Concerned neighbors told the family they called 911 to the property, but it's unclear what happened after those calls, Riordan said.

-After a day of panic and uncertainty, a cousin confirmed Hanson had died.
+After a day of panic and uncertainty, Christina's cousin confirmed she had died.

-"Sadly, we just found out that Christina did not survive the fire," Brittney Vinculado said Wednesday.
+"Sadly, we just found out that Christina did not survive the fire," cousin Brittney Vinculado said Wednesday.